Background pattern

 It may cause allergic reactions (possibly delayed) because it contains propylparaben and methylparaben.

-3. How to Use Alergical Cream
+3. How to use Alergical Cream

 The normal dose is:

-Adults and children over 12 years old
+Adults and children over 12 years

-Skin use.
+Topical use.

 If you use more Alergical Cream than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist or go to a medical center, or call the Toxicological Information Service.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist or go to a medical center, or call the Toxicology Information Service.
 Phone 91 562 04 20 (indicating the medication and the amount ingested).

-If you forgot to use Alergical Cream
+If you forget to use Alergical Cream

-Do not apply a double dose to compensate for the missed doses.
+Do not apply a double dose to make up for forgotten doses.

 If you forget to apply the cream, apply the corresponding dose as soon as possible or, if the next application is near, wait until then.

-If you interrupt the treatment with Alergical Cream
+If you interrupt treatment with Alergical Cream

-If you have any other questions about the use of this product, ask your doctor or pharmacist.
+If you have any other doubts about the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-?Skin thinning (atrophy)
+?
+Skin thinning (atrophy)

-?Dryness or cracking of the skin
+?
+Dryness or cracking of the skin

-?Itching or burning
+?
+Itching or burning

 • Redness (erythema)